cbg-ethz/pangolin/fgcz_sync/README.md

 10. cloned repo to euler /cluster/project/pangolin/fgcz_sync_automation with https
 11. changed name of docker container in the docker-compose

-In Docker file:
-- i now defined that the folder where everything is stores should be called 'fgcz_sync' instrad of pangolin_src --> make sure that it is correctly changed everywhere necessary
+12. now defined that the folder where everything is stores should be called 'fgcz_sync' instrad of pangolin_src --> make sure that it is correctly changed everywhere necessary
-- in batman.sh sync_fgcz there are many dependencies: can i leave the scriptdir as is since it it on euler?
-- in belfry.sh there are 4x /app/pangolin_src in the functons: callpushrsync, callpullrsync_fordb, callpullrsync_viloca and callpullrsync_rsync
-    - do we still need these functions?
-    -

-left todo:
-- adapt the virus automations to get the data from the right place?
-    - we already get them form the rigth place
-    - there is a variable to skip the sync in server.conf, just set this to fgcz

-- in the Dockerfile define that the files form the folder we are currently in  is coppied to the image e.g.
-COPY --chown=bs-pangolin:bs-pangolin . /app/pangolin_src

-        - in entrypoint change path
-        - some secrets in the directory need to be updated

-Question:
-- where to find ${remote_backup} pull_fgcz_data (fgcz_sync.sh)
-- the function is in a file in bwo8- similar as batmad for euler